OvernightSolo/code-refactor-sterling/README.md

 I removed the .header h1 class/element from line 25 because it didn't seem to be necessary.
 It is only the .seo class that is affected by the color in line 26.

+I moved the content class, paragraph class so that it matches the layout order of the HTML.

 # End of README